cxczau/jobmatch/README.md

 * Extendibility: If we needed to add additional functionality, how difficult would this be?
 * Efficiency: How well does your program handle large inputs?
 * Tests: Is your code covered by automated tests?

-Done:
-- Jobs, Jobseekers, Skills tables
-- joins table (Matches)
-- polymorphic joins table (JobSkills)
-- table of Jobs and Jobseekers in database
-- sorting on skills for Job and Jobseeker tables
-- matching_skill_percent method on Matches
-- matching_skill_count method on Matches
-- sorting of Matches results (jobseeker_id ASC, matching_skill_percent DESC, job_id ASC)
-- red/orange/yellow/green for percentiles
-- Efficiency: loop through and create all Jobs then iteratively create a Seeker then match them with all Jobs through Skills
-- implement load time calc (rack-mini-profiler)

-Performance improvements (current _large performance is ~27s):
-- not using find_or_create_by (-1s per instance)
-- create a JobMatch only where there are matched skills, i.e. where seeker has at least one matching skill (-30s)
-- load Skills before find_match method (-9s)
-- pagination (-9s)